Quackers71/c/C-MemMgmt/munit/MUNIT.md

 4 of 4 (100%) tests successful
 ```

-Output with value's changed for some of the tests were set to fail :
+Output with value's changed for some of the unit tests were set to fail :
 ```
 % ./munit
 Running suite: get_average